 However, AUM sends Inter-App Audio host transport state and clock sync to all hosted apps.
 Apps listening to this will start with AUM and sync accurately with its tempo.
 I recommend that you ask developers to implement this, it's really not harder than Link.
 See here for some developer notes on the subject: http://lijon.github.io/ios_audio_sync.html

-Inter-App Audio apps should implement host sync, which has been part of the IAA standard from the beginning, and is the natural way for a node to sync to the host (AUM in this case).
+Inter-App Audio apps and Audio Units should implement host sync, which has been part of the IAA standard from the beginning, and is the natural way for a node to sync to the host (AUM in this case).

 This is an iOS 9 bug, that makes audio delayed almost a second!
 Fortunately there's an easy workaround: When this happens, plug in a pair of headphones in your device, then plug them out again.
 Latency should then go back to normal.
 This issue seems to be fixed in iOS 9.3 for most users.